zyanislam/Read-From-Files-And-Output-The-Results-Shell-Script/README.md

 Compares all the marks from the marks column of that file and record the necessary datas.

 ## 4th Task
-Do this for
+Do this for each file and as you do all these tasks, store the data on stats.csv and move to the next file.

 Remember the way I solved this is not the only method.
 You can do it in your way, this is just to show you how I tackled the question with my understanding.
-Hope this helps out all the students who are learning Operating Systems I, myself as a undergraduate student had a hard time making the code work, so I want make it a little bit easier for others to find the guidelines to write good shell scripts.
-More importantly understand how we should approach the task.
+Hope this helps out all the students who are learning Operating Systems I, myself as a undergraduate student loved solving problem like this through coding.
+It was time consuming, frustrating but worth each second.
+Had to find my own ways to solve the problems and understand how each task is done e.g. Reading each lines in a csv file and storing them, comparing them.
+So I want make it a little bit easier for others to find the guidelines to write good shell scripts.

+## More importantly understand how we should approach the task and not how it is done in the most optimal way.
+Believe me, you will become more proficient as time goes and with how much you practise.
+Therefore just understand the problem and do it in your way.
+If you can then CONGRATS!
+Now you can optimize it.